 Type a name for the variant configuration data object in the Simulink.VariantConfigurationData text box in the Variant Manager toolstrip.

-To export the variant configuration data object to the global workspace (base workspace or Simulink data dictionary) used by the model, click Apply changes.
+To export the variant configuration data object to the base workspace or Simulink data dictionary used by the model, click Apply changes.
 This action also associates the object with the model.

-To reload the object from the global workspace used by the model, click Reload object.
-This allows you to revert the changes that are not yet exported to the global workspace.
+To reload the object from the base workspace or data dictionary used by the model, click Reload object.
+This allows you to revert the changes that are not yet exported to these storage locations.

-When you export the variant control variables in a variant configuration to the global workspace or when you activate a variant configuration, the corresponding variant control variables are pushed to the global workspace.
+When you export the variant control variables in a variant configuration or when you activate a variant configuration, the corresponding variant control variables are pushed to the base workspace or data dictionary used by the model.
 Reloading the variant configuration object from Variant Manager does not revert these changes.

 To disassociate the variant configuration data object from the model, set the Simulink.VariantConfigurationData box to empty and click Apply changes.

-To export the variant configuration data object to a MAT-file or MATLAB script file, click Export to file.
+To export the variant configuration data object to a MAT-file or MATLAB script, click Export to file.